A video by EISS students, 2013

 You are also eligible to use the Language Resource Center with its up-to-date computers and technical language learning facilities independently or in conjunction with assigned coursework.

-For information about things to do and see in the area, visit our Cornell / Ithaca Area Links page.
+For information about things to do and see in the area, see our Visiting page.